 <TXT2>This questionnaire collected information on participants’ age, gender, country of origin, education, and substance use.

-<T4HD>NEGATIVE MOOD REGULATION SCALE (NMRS; CATANZARO & MEARNS, 1990).
+<T4HD>NMRS (CATANZARO & MEARNS, 1990).

-<TXT2>The NMRS is a 30-item scale that measures beliefs in being able to use effective cognitive and behavioural strategies for the regulation of negative emotions (Catanzaro & Mearns, 1990).
-Items assess strategies to alleviate negative mood including cognitive (e.g., “I’ll feel better when I understand why I feel bad”), social (e.g., “Going out to dinner with friends will help”), and solitary (e.g., “Catching up with my work will help me calm down”), and beliefs that negative moods can or cannot be alleviated (e.g., “I can usually find a way to cheer myself up”).
-All items begin with the same stem “When I’m upset, I believe that…”.
-Items are rated on a five point Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
+<TXT2>The NMRS is a 30<H>-item scale that measures beliefs in being able to use effective cognitive and behavioral strategies for the regulation of negative emotions (Catanzaro & Mearns, 1990).
+Items assess strategies to alleviate negative mood, including cognitive (e.g., “I’ll feel better when I understand why I feel bad”), social (e.g., “Going out to dinner with friends will help”), and solitary (e.g., “Catching up with my work will help me calm down”) strategies, and beliefs that negative moods can or cannot be alleviated (e.g., “I can usually find a way to cheer myself up”).
+All items begin with the same stem, “When I’m upset, I believe that. . . .”
+Items are rated on a 5<H>-point Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
 Possible scores range from 30 to 150, with higher scores indicating greater belief in one’s ability to regulate negative emotions.

-<T4HD>TORONTO ALEXITHYMIA SCALE (TAS-20; BAGBY ET AL., 1994).
+<T4HD>TAS-20 (BAGBY ET AL., 1994).

-<TXT2>The TAS-20 is a 20-item questionnaire measuring levels of alexithymia.
-Seven items address difficulty identifying feelings (DIF; e.g., “I am often confused about what emotion I am feeling”); five items address difficulty describing feelings (DDF; e.g., “It is difficult for me to find the right words for my feelings”); and eight items address externally-oriented thinking (EOT; e.g., “I prefer talking to people about their daily activities rather than their feelings”).
-Items are rated on a five-point Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
+<TXT2>The TAS-20 is a 20<H>-item questionnaire measuring levels of alexithymia.
+Seven items address difficulty identifying feelings (DIF; e.g., “I am often confused about what emotion I am feeling”); five items address difficulty describing feelings (DDF; e.g., “It is difficult for me to find the right words for my feelings”); and eight items address externally oriented thinking (EOT; e.g., “I prefer talking to people about their daily activities rather than their feelings”).
+Items are rated on a 5<H>-point Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
 Possible scores range from 20 to 100, with higher scores indicating greater levels of alexithymia.

-<T4HD>READING THE MIND IN THE EYES TEST<EN>-REVISED (RMET; BARON-COHEN ET AL., 2001).
+<T4HD>RMET (BARON-COHEN ET AL., 2001).

-<TXT2>The RMET is a 36-item measure containing black-and white photographs of the eye region of faces that depict complex emotional expressions (see Figures 1 and 2) and includes an equal number of male and female eye gaze photographs.
+<TXT2>The RMET is a 36<H>-item measure containing black-and white photographs of the eye region of faces that depict complex emotional expressions (Figures 1 and 2) and includes an equal number of male and female eye gaze photographs.
 The RMET assesses the ability to attribute emotional states of others as expressed through facial eye gazes.
 Each photograph is shown separately and is surrounded by four emotion words, one of which is the target emotion.
 Emotional states include a mixture of positive items (e.g., “relaxed”), negative items (e.g., “irritated”), and neutral items (e.g., “reflective”).
 Correct target words are scored as 1 and incorrect foils scored as 0.

 <insert Figures 1 and 2 about here>